iagafon/iagafon/README.md

 ### About Me

-- 🧑🏻‍💻 Python Developer at Avenir (the best development team in Russia in 2024)
+- 🧑🏻‍💻 Python Developer at Avenir (the best development team in Russia in 2024).
 - 🌱 I'm learning Python, Data Science, DevOps.
-I do design in Figma for private projects
+I do design in Figma for private projects.
 - 🎯 I like challenging tasks and writing low-level network interfaces on Python sockets.

 ### 🛠️ Technologies and tools